Heating with Wood

 How Economical Is It?

-In a biomass system, the fuel cost is an estimated 50% of the total lifecycle cost.
-Choosing a high-efficiency wood-fired boiler and high-quality, cost-efficient wood fuel thus is key in optimizing the economy of your system.
+In a biomass greenhouse heating system, the fuel cost is an estimated 50% of the total lifecycle cost.
+Choosing a high-efficiency wood-fired boiler and high-quality, cost-efficient wood fuel thus is key in optimizing the economy of your efficient heating system.

 Compared to traditional fossil fuels, the average cost per heat unit of wood fuel is significantly lower in most areas in North America.
-So while the investment cost of a biomass system may in many cases be higher than a conventional heating system, the fuel cost savings per unit of heat can offset the investment in a relatively short timeframe – making your biomass system as economical or better than a fossil fuel heating system.
-Plus, with a fuel source that is local and independent, your fuel cost is less volatile than with traditional fuels.
+So while the investment cost of a biomass system, including greenhouse heating systems, may in many cases be higher than a conventional heating system, the fuel cost savings per unit of heat can offset the investment in a relatively short time frame – making your biomass system as economical or better than a fossil fuel heating system.
+Plus, with a fuel source that is local and independent, your fuel cost is less volatile than with traditional fuels, enhancing the efficiency and cost-effectiveness of heating systems in greenhouses.

 Is It Safe?

 Absolutely.
-Today’s wood heating systems are as safe and reliable as leading gas/oil heating systems.
+Today's wood and biomass greenhouse heating systems are as safe and reliable as leading gas/oil heating systems.
 Equipped with advanced safety and fire protection devices, and a digital control, the entire system is closely monitored and controlled – from the fuel feed right to the heat transfer and venting.
+These efficient heating systems ensure a consistent and controlled environment for greenhouses.

 Is It Clean-Burning?

 Yes!
-Modern wood heating systems, when professionally operated and maintained, reach similar emission levels to leading fossil fuel heating systems.
-Better yet, wood heating is CO2-neutral.
+Modern wood and biomass heating systems, when professionally operated and maintained, reach similar emission levels to leading fossil fuel heating systems.
+Better yet, wood heating is CO2-neutral, making it an efficient and environmentally friendly option for greenhouse heating.

 What Applications Can It Be Used For?

-Our wood heating systems are ideally suited for commercial and industrial applications, such as schools, hospitals, community heating systems, wood processing plants and more.
-They are designed to carry either the entire heating load of your system or the baseload, when combined with an oil-/gas-fired boiler for peak times.
+Our wood heating systems are ideally suited for commercial and industrial applications, such as schools, hospitals, community heating systems, wood processing plants, and more.
+They also provide efficient heating solutions for greenhouses, ensuring optimal plant growth conditions.
+These systems are designed to carry either the entire heating load of your system or the baseload, when combined with an oil-/gas-fired boiler for peak times, offering a flexible and efficient heating solution for various needs.

 Contact Us